If the size of your material is essential to your process, then sieving is probably one of the most critical parts of your quality control system.

 Steps to Performing a Test Sieve Analysis

 Now that we have the preparation done, let's get into the reason you came to this article in the first place, how to perform a dry sieve analysis.

 - Place your sieve stack (without the sample material) in your sieve shaker.

 - Pour your representative sample into the top sieve of your sieve stack.
 Try and pour your sample as evenly around the surface of the top sieve as possible.

-- Once all of the representative sample has been poured, place the test sieve lid on.
-This lid is used to prevent the sample material from falling off the edges and in addition, it is not durable enough to withstand the tapping of the sieve shaker hammer (performs tapping motion).
+- Once the representative sample has been poured in its entirety, place the test sieve lid on.
+This lid is used to prevent the sample material from falling off the edges and, in addition, is not durable enough to withstand the tapping of the sieve shaker hammer (performs tapping motion).

 5. Now you can drop the hammer into place.

 6. You are now ready to turn your machine on and set your timer.
 Once the sieve shaker has finished its cycle, it will turn itself off.